Permanent Telehealth information for clients

 - Telehealth services can only be provided if the full service can be delivered safely and in accordance with all relevant professional standards and clinical guidelines.

 - Telephone consultations can only be provided where videoconferencing is not available.

-- Some telehealth services should only be delivered by videoconference not telephone.
+- Some telehealth services, including initial mental health consultations, should only be delivered by videoconference not telephone.